shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_why_ai_frameworks.md

 these together
 - Maybe it'll be "FastAPI + Postgres + React has at least these layers and tests that look like these"
 - Maybe it'll be much more generic than that.
-- Maybe the only frameworks we see will be part of platforms that also contain the AI engines that use the platforms and have a price tag (I don't think so, but maybe).
+- Maybe the only frameworks we see will be part of paid platforms that also contain the AI engines that use the frameworks.
+You could satisfy a lot of these requirements by having something like Wix and have custom-generated-code hook into different parts of the system.
+I don't think this is where it's going, but maybe.

 What I am sure of is that frameworks will set up software projects so that AI engines can have effective feedback loops.